biga-ahk/biga.ahk/docs/README.md

 ## .random
 Produces a random number between the inclusive lower and upper bounds.
 If floating is true, or either lower or upper are floats, a floating-point number is returned instead of an integer.
+Uses AutoHotkey's pseudo-random [Random](https://www.autohotkey.com/docs/commands/Random.htm) command.

 #### Arguments